Jventoo/Portfolio/content/projects/BeyondSol.md

 showInProjects: true
 ---

-Beyond Sol is a scifi FPS built in UE4.
+Scifi FPS prototype built in UE4.
 The primary goal of this project was to reverse engineer Epic’s Shooter Game sample and thoroughly learn UE4 in the process.
 My additions include incorporating the GameplayTags to enable lightweight, realtime tracking, improving passive AI behavior, and tweaking projectile weapon physics.